matthew-brett/scipy-meson-work/farewell_distutils.md

 In part it is an introduction to what is changing, and a set of pointers for those who are interested to plan for these changes.

+If you want some very high-level advice on what system to use for packaging, skip all the way to the end.

 ## Not in this page

 This discussion is about the official Python packaging options, designed to